vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 to manually do API calls, like the two above.
 See [API endpoints](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.

+Please check the HTTP response from our API.
+For most errors there is an explanation of what went wrong.

 You can also log in to the Vipps portal to double check your API keys, sale units and API products: https://portal.vipps.no.